ismailsakdo/openweather/README.md

-# openweather
+# Open Weather Map
-Open Weather Map
+How to collect the data from open weather map